 Downtown Austin is one of the most thriving live/work/play districts in the world.
 The Downtown Austin Alliance (Downtown Alliance) strives to make downtown Austin a place that is welcoming for everyone.
 Our core values are to lead with relentless vision, inspire passion, cultivate inclusivity, foster collaboration, earn trust and mindfully impact.

 The Downtown Alliance is the manager of the Austin Downtown Public Improvement District (PID) and has been the full-time advocate and champion of downtown Austin since 1993.
 As a nonprofit funded by commercial and non-homestead property owners in the district, our organization provides the downtown community with direct services, planning and advocacy.
-This fulfills our mission to “create, preserve and enhance the value and vitality of downtown Austin.”
+This fulfills our mission “to create, preserve and enhance the vibe, vitality and value of downtown Austin for everyone.”
 Every 10 years, the membership is petitioned to renew the public improvement district and the work of the Downtown Alliance.

 Inside your downtown Austin business packet, you will find a list of our services, how your employees can get to and from downtown, resources for our neighbors experiencing homelessness and much more.
 We are excited to provide information to your business and to connect with you by promoting your news and events!
 Tag us or send us a direct message on any of our social channels below to share your updates, specials and potential partnership opportunities with us.